charlie-cyf/nodeSRT/README.md

 	[] chained promises

 ## design decisions
-1. since the selection is at method level, if a modification is on a uncovered method, we will run all tests have dependencies on this file.
-ThereFore static analysis in unnecessary.
+1. since the selection is at method level, if a modification is outsid of the method, we will run all tests have dependencies on this file.
 2. Although astring can handle comments, some special comments are misplaced after injection. e.g. @ts-ignore Therefore, they need to be ignore when doing code injection.
 Otherwise we will have a build error.

 ## docker comamnd